decentraland/adr/content/ADR-213-quests-ui.md

 ## Specification

 The technical specification for this approach will involve defining the specific data storage mechanisms that will be used in the SDK, as well as the frontend rendering logic.
-It will also require integration between the two systems to ensure that they are communicating effectively.
-The UI design will need to be developed in parallel with the technical implementation.
+It will also require integration between the two systems to ensure they are communicating effectively.
+The UI design should be developed in parallel with the technical implementation.

 Based on the mockups we have, the Quests System UI should include the following components: